Masjid Al-Taqwa (Altadena, California): History

 Masjid Al-Taqwa emerged from the Nation of Islam's Temple No. 27, located in South Central Los Angeles.

 Early founders of the mosque were African-American Muslims in the Altadena area.
 One such member, Aaron Abdus-Shakoor, recounted attending Fruit of Islam meetings while the worship group was in its infancy.

 The Altadena mosque had been called multiple names, including Masjid Taawhid.
 The community initially rented buildings and later repurposed a thrift store, built in 1950, as a permanent space.

 In 1991, the Altadena-Pasadena Dawah Center was granted tax-exempt status.
 Following a meeting, the group changed the name to Masjid Al-Taqwa, taqwa an Islamic term for "piety" or "fear of God."

 The community purchased the facility on April 2, 1999.

 Rebuilding efforts

 After the Eaton Fire destroyed the mosque, its leaders started a crowdfunding campaign on LaunchGood to rebuild the property.
-As of January 26, 2025, it has raised 80% of its $1,000,000 USD goal.
+As of January 26, 2025, it has raised 80% of its US$1,000,000 goal.